Session 9/15Page 7/10 Insecure disorganised attachment behaviour

 - Lack feelings of guilt, regrets or remorse.

-- May be very charming and have many contacts, but the child has no long term friends or deeper relations with specific caregivers.
+- May be very charming and have many contacts, but the child or teenager rarely has long term friends or deeper relations with specific caregivers.

 In the severe cases, the child may develop “Attachment Disorder” around age 5-7: The child is unable to relate socially to others in a coherent way, and is not able to develop long lasting social relations with others.
 This lack of a coherent attachment strategy is a serious condition, and children with this behaviour more often develop personality disorders when they grow up (such as “Borderline”, “Antisocial Personality Disorder”, etc.).

 If a child has experienced deprivation and random changes in early caregiver relations, everything is “delayed”.
 Multiple and/or unbearable early stress and aberrant care will cause child development to slow down, especially concerning social development, emotional development and brain development.

 Consequently you must perceive the child as much younger than it is:

 - Divide the child’s age by three – what kind of contact is good for child that age, how well does the child understand instructions, how long can a child at that age concentrate?

 - You should ask yourself: At what age are the problems of this child normal?

 - You should prefer individual child/caregiver contact as much as possible, before you demand child/peer contact.